WTFAcademy/WTF-Dapp/languages/en/13_Payment/readme.md

-This lecture will explain how to make transfers and receive payments using blockchain technology.
+This lecture explains how to make transfers and receive payments using blockchain technology.

 ---